blessb15/MealTrackerJS/README.md

 # MealTrackerJS

-Page where you can track your meals, and keep up on you calorie intake.
+Page where you can track your meals, and keep up on your calorie intake.

 ## Setup Instructions